Trayce Thompson

-Trayce Nikolas Thompson (born March 15, 1991) is an American professional baseball outfielder for the Los Angeles Dodgers of Major League Baseball (MLB).
-He has also played for the Chicago White Sox, Oakland Athletics, Chicago Cubs, and the San Diego Padres.
+Trayce Nikolas Thompson (born March 15, 1991) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago White Sox, Los Angeles Dodgers, Oakland Athletics, Chicago Cubs, and San Diego Padres.
 Thompson also played for the Great Britain National Team in the 2023 World Baseball Classic.

-Trayce is the son of former National Basketball Association (NBA) player Mychal Thompson and the younger brother of current NBA player Klay Thompson.
+Trayce is the son of former National Basketball Association (NBA) player Mychal Thompson and the younger brother of current NBA player Klay Thompson and former NBA player Mychel Thompson.

 Early career

+Trayce Nikolas Thompson was born on March 15, 1991, in Los Angeles, California.
 Thompson attended Santa Margarita Catholic High School in Rancho Santa Margarita, California.
-He committed to attend the University of California, Los Angeles (UCLA) to play college baseball for the UCLA Bruins.
+He initially committed to play college baseball for UCLA, but chose to play professionally instead.

 Professional career

-Chicago White Sox
+Draft and minor leagues

 The Chicago White Sox selected Thompson in the second round of the 2009 MLB Draft, and he signed rather than enroll at UCLA.
 Thompson started his baseball career in 2009 at the Rookie level with the Bristol White Sox and Great Falls Voyagers.
 In 2009 combined, Thompson hit .198 in 106 at-bats.
-In 2010, Thompson played the whole season for the Kannapolis Intimidators of the Class A South Atlantic League.
+In 2010, Thompson played the whole season for the Kannapolis Intimidators of the Single–A South Atlantic League.
 In 2010, Thompson hit .229 in 210 at-bats.
-In 2011, Thompson again played the whole season with Kannapolis hitting .241 in 519 at-bats, and was named to the mid-season SAL All-star team.
-In 2012, Thompson moved up through the White Sox farm system starting with the Winston-Salem Dash of the Class A-Advanced Carolina League, then moved up to the Birmingham Barons of the Class AA Southern League and the Charlotte Knights of the Class AAA International League.
+In 2011, Thompson again played the whole season with Kannapolis hitting .241 in 519 at-bats, and was named to the mid-season SAL all-star team.
+In 2012, Thompson moved up through the White Sox farm system, starting with the Winston-Salem Dash of the High–A Carolina League, then to the Birmingham Barons of the Double–A Southern League and Charlotte Knights of the Triple–A International League.
 In 2012, Thompson hit a combined .253 in 517 at-bats.
 Before the 2013 season, Thompson was ranked the White Sox #2 prospect.
 Thompson spent the entire 2013 season at Double-A Birmingham where he hit .229 in 507 at bats.

-Thompson was added to the White Sox' 40-man roster on November 20, 2013.
+Thompson was added to the White Sox's 40-man roster on November 20, 2013.

+Chicago White Sox (2015)

 The White Sox promoted Thompson to the major leagues on August 3, 2015, and he made his debut the next day.
 He hit his first major league home run on August 11 against Hector Santiago.